kuzzleio/documentation-old/src/sdk-reference/kuzzle/get-statistics.md

 ]
 ```

-> When providing 2 timestamps, retrieves all frames recorded between these timestamps:
+> If two timestamps are provided, retrieves all frames recorded between these two timestamps:

 ```js
 // Date can be either in ISO format or a timestamp (utc, in milliseconds)